rodzanto/sm-hosting-kfp/README.md

 }
 ```

+### Lab#1: Create your first Pipeline with Amazon SageMaker Components

-9. In the AWS console look for Amazon SageMaker, click on "Notebook instances", and access your Jupyter notebook by clicking "Open Jupyter" (make sure the notebook is in status "InService").
+1. In the AWS console look for Amazon SageMaker, click on "Notebook instances", and access your Jupyter notebook by clicking "Open Jupyter" (make sure the notebook is in status "InService").

-10. Lab #1: MNIST Classification pipeline:
+2. MNIST Classification pipeline:
 - Open the notebook "Components", and follow the instructions to prepare the pipeline artifacts for this Lab.
 - Now download the resulting file "mnist-classification-pipeline.tar.gz" to your PC, and open the Kubeflow Pipeline dashboard.
 - Go to Pipelines in the left-menu, and click on "Upload pipeline", write Name and Description "mnist_classification" and select "File" pointing to the file you just downloaded, and hit "Create".